 What is CBD Oil?

-This cannabinoid works to alleviate a number of symptoms, thanks to its interaction with the receptors of the endocannabinoid system (ECS).
+This cannabinoid works to alleviate a number of symptoms, thanks to its indirect interactions with the receptors of the endocannabinoid system (ECS).
 This system promotes balance in the body by regulating a host of different biological functions, including sleep, pain, inflammation, mood, and appetite, among others.
 It makes use of naturally-occurring endocannabinoids to maintain homeostasis in the body by communicating between nerve cells throughout the body.

 Studies have shown CBD's ability to reduce pain, minimize inflammation, improve mood, regulate the metabolism, strengthen immunity, reduce the number and severity of seizures, alleviate nausea, and even potentially slow down the growth of specific cancer cells and tumors.

-How CBD Can Be Used in a Physical Therapy Practice
+CBD Can Be Used in a Physical Therapy Practice

 The goal of a physical therapist is to improve motor function and reduce pain in patients.
 Current practices already do a great job of helping patients regain their mobility following injury or surgery, as well as reduce pain as a result of such trauma.
 But CBD oil can give physical therapy a boost to help patients achieve even greater results.